View the Listing of All Inmate Programs and Services

 Staff: | Medical Staff |

-Subcomponents: | Tuberculosis screening and education for all new employees and new Commitments;Annual tuberculosis screening for new employees;Counseling inmates testing positive for HIV;Monitoring medication delivery and compliance of inmates being treated prophylactically for tuberculosis; and,Monitoring chest clinic for inmates being treated for active disease. |
+Subcomponents: | Tuberculosis screening and education for all new employees and new commitments, tuberculosis screening for new employees, counseling inmates testing positive for HIV, monitoring medication delivery and compliance of inmates being treated prophylactically for tuberculosis and monitoring chest clinic for inmates being treated for active disease. |

 Hobby Craft Program

-Description: | Inmates are able to produce leather goods, wooden and cloth artifacts.
-Artwork for sale or gifts to family and friends.
+Description: | Inmates are able to produce leather goods, wooden crafts and cloth artifacts.
+Artwork can be sold or given as gifts to family and friends.
 Provides training in the art and skill of design. |

 Impact: | System wide |

-Requirements: | Class I classification status, Approval of unit administration, Opening availability |
+Requirements: | Class I classification status, approval of unit administration and availability |

-Staff: | Unit Hobby Craft Officer |
+Staff: | Unit Hobby Craft Staff |

-Subprograms: | Leather craftString art and macraméOil and watercolor paintingDrawingStuffed animalsWood working and decoupage |
+Subprograms: | Leather craft, string art and macramé, oil and watercolor painting, drawing, stuffed animals, wood working and more |

 Industry

-Description: | Production of industrial products and follow-up services are provided for tax supported and non-profit agencies. |
+Description: | Production of industrial products and follow-up services are provided for the public, tax supported and non-profit agencies. |

-Capacity: | Approximately 450 male and 43 female inmates |
+Capacity: | Approximately 245 inmates annually |

-Requirements: | Completion of 60 day initial job assignment, Assignment by classification committee |
+Requirements: | Completion of 60 day initial job assignment and assignment by classification committee |

-Staff: | ADC Industry personnel |
+Staff: | ACI personnel |

 Comments: | Inmates develop a work ethic while at the same time learning a marketable skill for when they get out.
 ACI Certificates of Achievement are given upon completion of mastering specific job skills in specific areas. |